Reno, Nevada & the Grand Sierra Resort: A Perfect Thanksgiving Getaway!

 Next, we ate at The Lodge buffet, located inside the Grand Sierra.
 They were having a special Thanksgiving buffet.
 I thought it was definitely worth it!
 Great menu selection available with an abundance of sides and an excellent pumpkin soup!

-They had every dessert you can think of including an outstanding pumpkin cheesecake.
+They had every dessert you could possibly imagine including an outstanding pumpkin cheesecake.
 It was not overly crowded and we did not have to wait in line for anything.
 The seating area has a rustic look to it complete with fireplaces.
 Visit my detailed review of The Lodge.

 Later, we had happy hour drinks again at 2500 East.
 Mustang’s was supposed to have free line dancing lessons, but for some reason they cancelled them.
 Disappointing, but the live band was there again and we enjoyed listening to the country music again.
 We hung around the bar until it was time to go out for Black Friday specials!